 d) Any Trustee may be removed in the event that such Trustee becomes unable to discharge his or her duties hereunder due to accident or physical or mental deterioration, or for other good cause.
 "Good cause" includes, without limitation, any substantial failure to comply with Section 2.2, a consistent pattern of neglect and failure to perform or participate in performing the duties of the Trustees hereunder, or repeated non-attendance at scheduled meetings.
 If there are three Trustees, a Trustee shall be removed by unanimous decision of the two other Trustees and prompt written notification by the two other Trustees to the Trustee being removed and the Approving Entities of the removal decision specifying the basis for removal.
-If there are two Trustees being removed and to the Approving Entities of the removal decision specifying the proves for appointment of a Trustee in accordance with the provisions of Section 4.3(a) below.
+If there are two Trustees being removed and to the Approving Entities of the removal decision specifying the removal decision specifying the basis for removal decision specifying the provisions of Section 4.3(a) below.